adamedx/autographps-sdk/ROADMAP.md

 * Make Register-GraphApplication use the formatting for service principal
 * Remove publisherdomain from serviceprincipal output as the property does not exist
 * Fix New-GraphConnection name parameter returning unnamed?!!!
+* Fix missing redirecturi in connection format output
+* NOREPRO: Fix errors missing headers and other information in the log

 ### Postponed